vincentntang/vincentntang.com/content/posts/2021-into-2022/index.md

 More to come next year.
 I don't know what the future holds.

 One thing I know for sure, is this year I've become a lot more mature.
-Maybe it's because I shipped out production code affecting millions of users.
+Maybe it's because I shipped out production code affecting millions of users for the first time.
+Or maybe it's because I now have a cat that's dependent on me.
 Or debuting a performance I've dreamed I'd do.
-Or maybe it's because I jumped of a plane.
+Or jumping out of a plane as a "sure why not" experience

 Whatever it is, I feel like I've had alot of life experiences this year.
 With each experience comes more confidence to conquer the next.
 It's also the journey, not the destination that matters